-This chapter contains a number of exercises that are compulsory for completing the lab.
-For these exercises we will use the XML column that we created in section 3.1.
-In the section that follows you will find a description of some functions that we will use for querying and manipulating data in the XML column.
-After that we will go through a few queries that use these functions (section 4.2).
-Finally, in section 4.3 you will be given some questions to solve.
+This chapter contains a number of exercises that are compulsory for completing the course assignment.
+For these exercises we will use the two databases that we created in sections 3.1 and 3.2.
+In the section that follows (section 4.1) you will find a description of some functions that we will use for querying and manipulating data in the XML column and for producing XML from relational data.
+After that we will go through a few queries that use these functions (sections 4.2 and 4.3).
+Finally, in section 4.4 you will be given some questions to solve.